How students can leverage the power of mentorship in nursing

 Mentors can provide insight into approaching different cultural and social perspectives in healthcare, ultimately leading to a more culturally competent care model.
 Students can also gain a greater understanding of health disparities that exist within our society today from mentors.
 This can lead to increased empathy, compassion, and advocacy for health equity.

 Diversity has always been at the forefront of healthcare delivery, so it’s an important area to understand.
-All patients you encounter will have unique experiences, worldviews, and beliefs, and providing quality care for each is important.
+All patients you encounter will have unique experiences, worldviews, and beliefs; providing quality care for each is important.
 Having a mentor who understands these issues can be instrumental for new nurses.

 Mentors are also excellent sources of support for developing cultural competency skills.
 Communicating with patients from diverse backgrounds may not be as easy as communicating with a patient from the same background as you.
 Implicit bias may also exist and affect patient care decisions.
 It could even be a good idea to engage with mentors from a completely different background than you.